-Note that there is no time limit or statute of limitations on a Complainant's decision to file a Formal Complaint.
-There is also no requirement that the Formal Complaint set forth a detailed statement of facts.
+Note that there is no time limit or statute of limitations on a Complainant's decision to file a Complaint, and individuals are able to file a Complaint even if they choose to leave the University as a result of the alleged discrimination or for other reasons.
+There is also no requirement that the Complaint set forth a detailed statement of facts.
 However, Complainants are encouraged, to the greatest extent practical, to provide the following information (if known):

-- The Complainant's name and status as either a student or employee (including faculty and student-employees); - The basis for the Formal Complaint, including a brief description of what is alleged to have occurred, the dates, times and locations of the alleged incident, etc.; - The name and position/status of the Respondent and their status with respect to the University, if any;

-- A statement that the Complainant is requesting an investigation of the allegations; - The signature of the person filing the Formal Complaint and date of signature;
+- The Complainant's name and status as either a student or employee (including faculty and student-employees); - The basis for the Complaint, including a brief description of what is alleged to have occurred, the dates, times and locations of the alleged incident, etc.; - The name and position/status of the Respondent and their status with respect to the University, if any; - A statement that the Complainant is requesting an investigation of the allegations; - The signature of the person filing the Complaint and date of signature;